-While many medical professionals already wear protective masks every day, wearing a face mask out in public has suddenly become a part of everyday life for the rest of us as well.
-I’ve been getting a lot of questions about some of the changes people are seeing in their skin as a result of wearing masks and other protective gear on their faces.
+While many medical professionals already wear protective masks every day, wearing a face mask out in public has become a part of everyday life for the rest of us as well.
+I’ve been getting a lot of questions regarding some of the changes people are seeing in their skin as a result of wearing masks and other protective gear on their faces.
 The most common complaints I’m hearing about are increased breakouts and sensitivity or irritation.

 Face masks may be necessary for now, but blemishes and irritated skin aren’t.
 Keeping reading to learn how to mitigate the negative effects of wearing a face mask.